lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 --- abstract

 This document defines combinations of ML-DSA [FIPS.204] in hybrid with traditional algorithms RSASSA-PKCS1-v1_5, RSASSA-PSS, ECDSA, Ed25519, and Ed448.
-These combinations are tailored to meet security best practices and regulatory requirements.
+These combinations are tailored to meet security best practices and regulatory guidelines.
 Composite ML-DSA is applicable in any application that uses X.509 or PKIX data structures that accept ML-DSA, but where the operator wants extra protection against breaks or catastrophic bugs in ML-DSA.

 <!-- End of Abstract -->